What To Expect When Visiting the Pioneer Woman Mercantile

-Ever since her book Black Heels to Tractor Wheels came out, blogger Ree Drummond, also known as the Pioneer Woman, has been a huge hit!
+Ever since her book Black Heels to Tractor Wheels came out, blogger and chef Ree Drummond, also known as the Pioneer Woman, has been a huge hit!
 Shortly after, her cookbooks hit the shelves and flew off faster than most bookstores could keep them.
-I was gifted a Pioneer Woman cookbook on my birthday one year and I’ve been hooked ever since on Ree’s delicious, easy to follow recipes.
+I was given a Pioneer Woman cookbook on my birthday one year and I’ve been hooked on Ree’s delicious, easy to follow recipes.

-Recently a big event took place in Pawhuska, Oklahoma, where Ree Drummond and the clan live – the grand opening of The Mercantile.
-The Mercantile originally began as the Osage Mercantile in 1910 for people to gather, trade goods, and browse.
-Ree wanted to keep the original history of the building to provide an experience into earlier times in small-town USA so she kept that in mind as well as incorporated many of the original features as she remodeled.
+The Osage Mercantile was built in 1910 for people to gather, trade goods, and browse.
+Ree wanted to keep the original history of the building to experience earlier times in this small-town USA so she kept that in mind as well as incorporated many of the original features as she remodeled.

 The General Store